Kingsford-Group/autotunex/README.md

-# autoparadvisor
+# AutoTuneX

-This repo contains the trained parameter advisor models for Scallop and StringTie.
+This repo contains the trained parameter advisor models for Scallop and StringTie2.
 For details on these models, please read our manuscript "Adaptive, sample-specific parameter selection for more accurate transcript assembly" (https://www.biorxiv.org/content/10.1101/2024.01.25.577290v1.abstract).

 Here we provide an example of generating a parameter advisor set for a new RNA-seq sample via our model.